Brushes with Life Arts Program

 Recovery Arts Groups

-Brushes with Life offers recovery arts groups at the Carr Mill clinic on Tuesdays and at Wake STEP on Wednesdays.
-The group offers art classes, which are led by Grayson Bowen.
+Brushes with Life offers recovery arts groups at the Carr Mill clinic on Tuesdays.
+The group offers art classes.